imshivamk/fullstackopen/README.md

-this repository contains all the solutions to the fullstackopen course excercises
+this repository contains solutions to all the excercises from fullstackopen course